popcron-games/unity-library/README.md

 The custom types will also dispatch a `ValidateEvent` to themselves when `OnValidate()` is meant to happen.

 ### Iterating using generics
 The `Everything.GetAllThatAre<T>()` generic method currently has a good decent bandaid over its design but a bandaid nonetheless.
 The internal collections stores a list of `object` instances but the user is expecting a `IReadOnlyCollection<T>` the collection must mean that code should somehow transform from `object[]` to `T[]`.
-To accomplish this, there is a `RecycledList<T>` that is reliant on `ArrayPool<T>` to rent and return buffers safely at the end of the frame before the next.
+Basically this method will cost an allocation in the same way `ArrayPool<T>.Shared` invokes allocations.

-Alternatively, there is a `ForEachInAll<T>()` method that avoids this problem, or `Everything.GetAllThatAre(typeof(T))` which will return a collection of objects from where you can parse/cast yourself.
+Alternatively, there is a `ForEachInAll<T>()` method that avoids this problem, or `Everything.GetAllThatAre(typeof(T))` which will return the internal collection, from where you can parse/cast yourself.

 ### Non Unity objects
 These cases also work, but the instance must be added and removed manually by you.